TSP Overview for Federal Employees

 There’s a Ballpark Estimate at the TSP website that can help you see how much you should save for retirement.
 What the heck?
 Give it a try How Much Should I Save?

-See how your TSP performed for the past year and verify your beneficiary information in your annual TSP Participant Statement.
+See how your TSP performed for the past year, view 4th quarter performance, and verify your beneficiary information in your annual statement which is available the first week of February.

-Check your quarterly TSP Participant Statement to view transactions for the previous three months.
+Check your quarterly TSP Participant Statements to view transactions for the previous three months.